Seeking judgment, also known as tahakum

 There are many among the scholars of Islam who have spoken about the issue of tahakum, as Muslims used to travel and be in places where sometimes they were ruled by non-Muslims.

-They also spoke about it in general terms, making clear that seeking judgement from non-Islamic systems is not an act of apostasy.
+They also spoke about it in general terms, making clear that seeking judgment from non-Islamic systems is not an act of apostasy.

 ʿAlqamah ibn ʿAlāthah